FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution_betav1.md

 ## From Single Machine to Dual Computer Setup

-> This part is also available as a YouTube Video here: *link*
+> This part is also available as a YouTube Video here: [https://youtu.be/TnZSjCVULlQ](https://youtu.be/TnZSjCVULlQ)
+> <iframe width="560" height="315" src="https://www.youtube.com/embed/TnZSjCVULlQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The process of switch this all workflow from a single computer to a dual one is fairly simple.